Sanva/animals/README.rst

   also very annoying when playing some of them at the same time.

-- The grid is a shame in every way.
+- The grid implementation doesn't convince me so much...

 - No link to YouTube video of playable audio in platforms other than